Snakeyes5153/Final-Project-DS2020/README.md

 rating of a game.
-There was an issue with the graph where it shows that games rated AO are more likely to make a lot by over twice as much as any other rating, but there’s only one instance of a game with that rating in the dataset so it’s not reliable to make that claim.
+There was an issue with the graph where it shows that games rated AO are more likely to make a lot by over twice as much as any other rating, but there’s only one instance of a game with that rating in the dataset, so it’s not reliable to make that claim.
 I decided to remove that instance of the dataset to better asses the sales by rating.
-Games that are rated M for mature are more likely to sell more units on average than any other rating.
-I predicted that games rated E would sell more on average since they’re available to a wider demographic, but given that consumers are more likely to buy action and shooter video games the games that are rated M are more likely to fit into those genres.
-Games rated E have the second most sales on average though, and this is probably due to the rating of sports video games.
+Games rated M for mature are more likely to sell more units on average than any other rating.
+I predicted that games rated E would sell more on average since they’re available to a broader demographic, but given that consumers are more likely to buy action and shooter video games, the games that are rated M are more likely to fit into those genres.
+However, games rated E have the second most average sales due to the rating of sports video games and the broader age demographic appeal.

 #### How is the critic rating related to the number of sales?
 How does the user rating relate?